KushajveerSingh/KushajveerSingh.github.io/src/content/docs/project_ideas.md

 -   Also, if people want to make changes to the existing repo, see if the script can be adjusted for that as well.
 -   Use GoLang, HTMX, Tailwind as the tech stack.
 -   Along side the interactive tutorial script, have detailed documentation as well.
+-   If you just want documentation, then the repo can be used to generate that as well.
+If you just want to write HTML files, then it can be used as well.